Custom Tools

 - Return Value: The function should ideally return an

-.
+agent.system.interaction.Interactionobject, typically withrole=Interaction.Role.TOOL.
 This allows you to structure the tool's output clearly, including content, titles, or even images.
-Returning a simple string is also possible, which will be wrapped in a basicInteraction
+Returning a simple string is also possible, which will be wrapped in a basicInteractionobject.

 Example: Simple Calculator Tool